 I haven’t been but Melaka (Malacca) and Ipoh are two Malaysian destinations on my radar, largely because of their reputation for having great food.
 They’re about 146 km and 205 km away from Kuala Lumpur respectively so I didn’t think they were possible to visit on day trips, but it looks like Melaka is.

-Klook offers this Melaka day tour from Kuala Lumpur which gives you about 5 hours to spend in this intriguing city famous for its heritage architecture and food.
-For us, Melaka is a trip on its own but if you don’t have enough time in Malaysia, then you may be interested in this tour.
+Klook and Get Your Guide offer a few Melaka day tours from Kuala Lumpur.
+For us, Melaka is a trip on its own but if you don’t have enough time in Malaysia, then you may be interested in going on a day tour.

 Estimated Time to Spend: Full Day / Cost: RM 135